mhanauer/STEMLongPower/README.md

 write.csv(corrData, "corrData.csv")
 corrData = as.matrix(read.csv("corrData.csv", header = FALSE))
 ```
-Now we have the correlation matrix and either need to use that directly or create a data from that.
+I have a hard time working with correlation matrices and the power analyses packages in R, so I am trying to create the dependent variable from the correlation matrix.

-I created a multivariate distribution based upon the correlation matrix that I created.
+I created a random multivariate distribution based upon the correlation matrix that I created.
 I assumed the means were zero for the sake of simplicity in this example, but may need to change them based upon research.
-I then took the first five variables, because those are the variables for the first time points which I believe is what we want for the dependent variable.
+I then took the first five variables, because those are the variables for the five time points which I believe is what we want for the outcome variable.
+I placed the five variables representing the outcome variable into one long form variable.

+Because I have had difficulty sorting in R, I sorted the data by id and time in excel then reuploaded the data (see y.csv).

+I think this essentially returns data are similar to z-scores, because the mean is zero and the data are assumed to be multivariate normally distributed.
 ```{r}
 require(MASS)
 corrData = as.matrix(corrData)